Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Hendra has 37 active public transport stops, offering a mix of train and bus services.
-These stops are serviced by 31 individual routes, providing a total of 1,711 weekly passenger trips.
-Transport accessibility is rated as excellent, with residents typically located 180 meters from the nearest stop.
-Most residents commute outward daily.
-Car remains the dominant mode of transport at 82%, while train usage stands at 9%.
-On average, there are 1.5 vehicles per dwelling in Hendra.
+Hendra has 37 active public transport stops offering a mix of train and bus services.
+These stops are served by 31 unique routes, facilitating 1,711 weekly passenger trips in total.
+Transport accessibility is deemed excellent, with residents on average located 180 meters from the nearest stop.
+The area, predominantly residential, sees most commuters travelling outward.
+Cars remain the primary mode of transport at 82%, while trains account for 9%.
+On average, there are 1.5 vehicles per dwelling.

-According to the 2021 Census, a high 29.8% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 244 trips per day across all routes, equating to approximately 46 weekly trips per individual stop.
+According to the 2021 Census, a high 29.8% of residents work from home, which may be reflective of COVID-19 conditions.
+Service frequency averages 244 trips daily across all routes, equating to roughly 46 weekly trips per individual stop.

 Frequently Asked Questions - Transport